flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 ## Summary

-The generic type of `ParentDataWidget` changed from `RenderObjectWidget` to `ParentData`.
+The generic type of `ParentDataWidget` has changed from `RenderObjectWidget` to `ParentData`.

 ## Context

-Prior to this change a `ParentDataWidget` was bound to a specific `RenderObjectWidget` type as ancestor.
+Prior to this change, a `ParentDataWidget` was bound to a specific `RenderObjectWidget` type as ancestor.
 For example, a `Positioned` widget could only be used within a `Stack` widget.
 With this change,